Spotrix/spotrix-web/README.md

 ## Main Functions

-### Moden BI & Analytics
+### Morden BI & Analytics
 Serve up real-time dashboards for more in-depth, consistent analysis.
 Access to trustworthy data enables teams to collect fresh results for more precise reporting.

 ### Integrated Insights
 Enhance the tools you're already using by infusing new, relevant data.
-Unify and empower your teams to make more efficicent, data-ifomed decisions.
+Unify and empower your teams to make more efficient, data-informed decisions.

 ### Data-Driver Workflows
 Invigorate your workflows with fresh, reliable data.
 Spotrix gives teams unified access to the answers thy need to driver successful outcomes.

-### Custom Applicaitons
+### Custom Applications
 Create custom apps that deliver data experiences as unique as your business.
 Spotrix's embedded analytics solutions, from retail to healthcare, give your customers tha data they need to get the job done.